SimonPadbury/eleventy-blog-starter-theme/_src/posts/2022/introduction.md

 Baselayer CSS has no accompanying or required JavaScript.
 So, you can use it with a JS framework of your choice (or create your own).
 But this Eleventy starter theme has a couple of “vanilla” JS scripts:

 1. A nav menu slide-reveal for small viewports (phones)
-2. A year-getter, for the site footer © Copyright line.
+2. A year-getter, for the site footer © Copyright line
+3. A theme toggler, for dark/light mode

 ## The Metadata